FredChamp/ReadTheDocTest/Installation/src/MacOSXInstall.rst

 - `fw4spl-ext <https://github.com/fw4spl-org/fw4spl-ext.git>`_

 Update the cloned repositories to the used version.
 Make sure that cmake is set as environment variable.
 Call the cmake-gui or change the cmake arguments with the console from the Dev build folder location.
-Choose jom or nmake as build tool for cmake.
+Choose make as build tool for cmake.
 The following arguments have to be changed:

 - *ADDITIONAL_PROJECTS*: set the source location of fw4spl-ar and fw4spl-ext